wp-plugins/sf-move-login/readme.txt

 = Requirements =

-* See some important informations in the "Installation" tab.
+* See some important informations in the "Installation" tab (I mean it).
-* Should work on IIS7+ servers but not tested.
+* Should work on IIS7+ servers but not tested (I guess you should probably save a copy of your `web.config` file before the plugin activation).
-* If you need the settings page, you'll have to install my framework "Noop" (the link will be provided).
+* For nginx servers, the rewrite rules are not written automatically of course, but provided as information.

 == Installation ==

 1. Extract the plugin folder from the downloaded ZIP file.
 1. Upload the `sf-move-login` folder to your `/wp-content/plugins/` directory.
-1. If you have another plugin that redirects **http://example.com/login** to **http://example.com/wp-login.php** (a short-links plugin for example), disable it or remove the redirection, otherwise they will conflict and you'll be locked out.
+1. If you have another plugin that makes redirections to **http://example.com/wp-login.php** (a short-links plugin for example), disable it or remove the redirection, otherwise they will conflict and you'll be locked out.
 See the faq in case you're not able to reach the login page (make sure to have a ftp access to your site).
 1. Activate the plugin from the "Plugins" page.
-1. If the plugin can't write your `.htaccess` file or `web.config` file, you'll need to edit it yourself with a ftp access.
+1. If the plugin can't write your `.htaccess` file or `web.config` file, you'll need to edit it yourself with a ftp access, the rules are provided in the plugin settings page.

 == Frequently Asked Questions ==

-= Can I set my own URLs? =
+= Can I set my own urls? =

 Since the version 1.1, yes.
-You have 2 ways to do that:

-1. Install another plugin, called Noop, to enable a new settings page.
-Noop is a framework I developed, to easily create settings pages, and to handle options.
-After you install Move Login, it will provide to you a link to download Noop.
-1. Use the filter `sfml_slugs` and return an array containing your custom slugs.
-For example, put this in your `functions.php` theme file:
-`add_filter( 'sfml_slugs', 'my_custom_slugs' );

-function my_custom_slugs( $slugs ) {
-	return array_merge( $slugs, array(
-		'logout'       => 'byebye',
-		'lostpassword' => 'im-lost',
-		'resetpass'    => 'reset',
-		'register'     => 'hello',
-		'login'        => 'welcome-back',
-	) );
-}`
-After saving your `functions.php` file, go to "Settings" => "Permalinks": the rewrite rules will be flushed by visiting this page.
-Make sure new lines have been added to your `.htaccess` file.
+And since the version 2.0, you don't need any additional plugin for that.

 = I'm locked out!
 I can't access the login page! =

 You're screwed!
 No, I'm kidding, but you need a ftp access to your site.
 When logged in with your ftp software, open the file wp-config.php located at the root of your installation.
-Simply add this in the file: `define('SFML_ALLOW_LOGIN_ACCESS', true);` and save the file.
+Simply add this in the file: `define( 'SFML_ALLOW_LOGIN_ACCESS', true );` and save the file.
 This will bypass the plugin and you'll be able to access **http://example.com/wp-login.php**.
 Another plugin may conflict, you'll need to find which one before removing this new line of code.

 = Does it really work for Multisite? =

 Yes.
-Each blog has its own login page.
+Each blog has its own login page (but the customized slugs are the same for each blog though).
 The plugin must be activated from the network.
-In case the plugin fails to add the rewrite rules, there's a new "settings" page in your network admin area: "Settings" -> "SF Move Login".
-You'll be able to copy/paste the needed lines to your `.htaccess` file or `web.config` file, you'll need to edit it yourself with a ftp access.

 Eventually, try the [WordPress support forum](http://wordpress.org/support/plugin/sf-move-login) (best), or check out [my blog](http://www.screenfeed.fr/plugin-wp/move-login/ "Move Login") for more infos, help, or bug reports (sorry guys, it's in French, but feel free to leave a comment in English).